-How often do you receive email from your banks?
-If you happen to receive any unsolicited email with suspicious message, do not panic right on the spot.
+How often do you receive emails from your banks?
+If you happen to receive any unsolicited email with a suspicious message, do not panic right on the spot.
 You can verify whether it is true or not.
-Otherwise, you’ll fall to this trap and you might become one of their victims.
+Otherwise, you’ll fall into this trap and you might become one of their victims.

 Mostly, they will use a very alarming email subject saying “Account Fraud Alert.
 Please Verify Your Account Information” Then you’ll be asked to fill out some forms to update your information.
 However, if you do this action, the hackers will have more control over your information and these will be used against your interest such as online purchasing.

-If you receive a sudden email that isn’t likely to be true, do not make immediate actions.
+If you receive a sudden email that isn’t likely to be true, do not take immediate action.
 You have to analyze the situation why you received that email.
-If you are not experiencing any unusual behaviour with your account, you can probably disregard the email you received claiming to resolve a security breach issue or whatsoever.
+If you are not experiencing any unusual behavior with your account, you can probably disregard the email you received claiming to resolve a security breach issue or whatsoever.

 Having a grammar or spelling mistake is not likely to happen especially with big brands.
-If you received an email from highly reputed organization such as your local bank with incorrect or unusual email, you are probably being targeted of phishing email campaign.
+If you received an email from a highly reputed organization such as your local bank with an incorrect or unusual email, you are probably being targeted by phishing email campaign.